-Another good question for sellers is: How long has the home been on the market?
+Another good question for sellers is: How long were the homes on the market?

-States will have boards that license and discipline real estate agents in those states, says Phipps.
+States will have boards that license and discipline real estate agents, says Phipps.
 Check with your state’s regulatory body to find out if a prospective agent is licensed and if there have been any disciplinary actions or complaints.
 The information may be posted online.

 Peer-given awards count, says Ron Phipps, a past president of the National Association of Realtors.
 One that really means something is the “Realtor of the Year” designation awarded by the state or local branch of NAR.

 “These agents are the best as judged by their peers,” he says.
 “That’s a huge endorsement.”

 4. Select an agent with the right credentials

-Just as doctors specialize, so do real estate agents.
-And even generalists will get additional training in some areas.
+Doctors have specialties, and so do real estate agents.
+Even generalists will get additional training in some areas.
 So, the alphabet soup after an agent’s name can be an indication that the person has taken additional classes in a certain category of real estate sales.
-Here's what some of the designations mean:
+Here’s what some of the designations mean:

 - CRS (Certified Residential Specialist): Completed additional training in handling residential real estate.

-- ABR (Accredited Buyer's Representative): Completed additional education in representing buyers in a transaction.
+- ABR (Accredited Buyer’s Representative): Completed additional education in representing buyers in transactions.

 - SRES (Seniors Real Estate Specialist): Completed training aimed at helping buyers and sellers in the 50-plus age range.

 If the agent calls herself a Realtor with a capital “R,” that means she’s a member of NAR.
 By hiring a Realtor, “the most important thing you get is an agent who formally pledges to support the code of ethics,” says Phipps.

 A state licensing authority will often be able to tell you how long an agent has been selling real estate.
 Or, you can just ask the agent directly.

 “If they haven’t been in business 5 years, they’re learning on you and that’s not good,” says Robert Irwin, author of “Tips & Traps When Buying a Home.”